Innovative and personal care from two physicians

 While growing up and obtaining an education in Ohio, I cultivated a love for mountains while working summers on a remote ranch in Wyoming.
 I transitioned these skills into a passionate career in family medicine while maintaining my love for the outdoors and competition by racing mountain ultra trail events.

-My wife Hailey and I have our first kiddo due in November and honestly, I cannot explain the joy I feel entering fatherhood.
+My wife Hailey and had our first kiddo in October (2025) and honestly, I cannot explain the joy I feel entering fatherhood.
 Talk about a “focused project!”
 I take great delight in small natural wonders like the smell of lilacs in spring and the rich hues of a sunrise along the creek path.
 Is there a better way to explore than with the curiosity of a child?

 I have deep interest in partnering with patients to achieve quality of life goals as well as optimizing performance for those driven in competition.
 I believe heavily in empowering patients to make informed decisions.
 I take great care to emphasize the need for individual care in this world of generalized recommendations obscuring health care from untrained and biased professionals.
 I deeply believe one benefit of being a physician is my ability to help others navigate what has become a complex medical system.
 Together, let’s make this world make sense!